FAQ

 1. SSEP Program FAQ

-Jump to: SSEP Program FAQ
+SSEP Program FAQ

-2. SSEP Flight Experiment FAQs
+2. SSEP Experiment Design FAQs

-The Flight Experiment FAQ relates to all aspects of flight experiment design, e.g., questions on how to think about the experiment opportunity, the science that can be done in microgravity, the operation of the mini-laboratory to be used, constraints on experiment design such as the allowed fluids and solids that can be used in an experiment, and the milestones and due dates associated with the flight experiments.
+The Experiment Design FAQ relates to all aspects of flight experiment design, e.g., questions on how to think about the experiment opportunity, the science that can be done in microgravity, the operation of the mini-laboratory to be used, constraints on experiment design such as the allowed fluids and solids that can be used in an experiment, and the milestones and due dates associated with the flight experiments.
 These topics are generally addressed on the Designing the Flight Experiment page, and the Mini-Laboratory Operation and Critical Timeline pages for your flight opportunity.

 To submit a question to the SSEP Team, use the